 Will there be a vaccine before the 2021-22 school year?

-The timing of vaccine availability will depend on the results of the trials of the vaccine in adolescents and children that are planned or underway now.
-But based on the current pace of research, it may be possible to have a vaccine for at least some age groups of children and adolescents before the 2021-22
+The timing for when the vaccine will be available for kids depends on the results of the clinical trials.
+But based on the current pace of research, it may be possible to have a vaccine for at least some children and adolescents before the 2021-22

 school year begins.

 Will a COVID-19 vaccine be required for school entry?

 Once a vaccine is approved, health authorities, including the CDC and the AAP, will recommend when and how children should get it.
 However, each state's government decides which vaccines are required for school entry.

 In the meantime, make sure your children are

 caught up on their vaccinations against measles, influenza, whooping cough, and any others that your pediatrician recommends.

 One thing is certain: The COVID-19 vaccine is our best hope for ending the pandemic.
 We look forward to the day when children can spend time with friends, travel with their families, and enjoy their communities safely.